 To avoid chafing, use disposable baby wipes or water to rinse, instead of toilet paper.

-Eventually the colour of your diarrhea will begin to get lighter, which is one indicator that the bowel is getting cleaner.
+Eventually the colour of your diarrhoea will begin to get lighter, which is one indicator that the bowel is getting cleaner.
 However, finish the preparation as instructed and drink plenty of clear fluids to remain hydrated.

 If the bowel preparation is still working in the morning when you go for your colonoscopy, don’t be embarrassed to ask for a bathroom when you arrive.
 People ask this all the time and staff are used to it.